Broksø: Architecture

-The current main building from 1915-16 was designed by Gustav Bartholin Hagen.
+The current main building from 1915 to 1916 was designed by Gustav Bartholin Hagen.
 The building consists of two storeys under a tall hip roof clad in red tiles.
 The walls are white-washed.
 The front of the building features a three-storey median risalit with a monumental staircase and two lower corner pavilions with hip roofs.
 The facade towards the gardens feature two projecting, octagonal corner towers with conical red tile roofs.

 Avlsgården, a half-timbered complex of farm buildings, date from before 1850.
 In 1972, Riegels ceded Broksø to his daughter Charlotte Riegels Hjorth.

 Today

 The estate has a total area of approximately 1,000 hectares.